California: Multiple Cannabis Bills Advance to Governor

 Please write to Gov. Newsom and ask him to sign AB 2188.

-Support Pain Patient Access
+Support Pain Patients’ Access

 California NORML regularly hears from patients who are terminated from pain management medications solely because they use medical cannabis.
 Many physicians are under the mistaken impression that they can’t prescribe medication to patients who test positive for cannabis.
 AB 1954 protects the right of patients to medical treatment if they use marijuana, and the right of physicians and clinics to treat them.